 Departmental staff members and students have access to the University's nursery places (both within the University's in-house nurseries, and subsidised places within community nurseries).
 Staff members are able to benefit from reduced nursery and childcare fees via the Salary Sacrifice, Tax-Free Childcare and Childcare Voucher schemes.
 The University also works in partnership with holiday playscheme providers to provide childcare during the school holidays (which can be paid for with childcare vouchers).

 University Nursery Sponsored Priority Scheme: The University has a scheme that enables colleges and departments to nominate staff for a priority on the University nursery waiting list (called a “sponsored priority”).
-Psychiatry has three sponsored priority places and details of eligibility and how to apply can be found below.
+Email the Departmental Administrator email@example.com for further details about the Department of Psychiatry’s Sponsored Nursery Priority policy.
 Please note that a sponsored priority does not guarantee a nursery place, and recipients of a sponsored priority will be liable to pay all nursery fees.

 Many staff members work flexibly, for example working only during term-time, working flexible hours, working full-time across four days per week, and working from home as needed, and we aim to accommodate flexible working wherever possible.
 In some cases, arrangements are managed informally within research groups, whilst in other cases staff members formally request flexible working.